vividos/WhereToFly/src/Shared/WebLib/Readme.md

 ## License

-The library is licensed under the [BSD 2-clause license](../../../LICENSE.md).
+The library is licensed under the [MIT license](../../../LICENSE.md).